nananjajeans/nananjajeans.github.io/projects.md

 04-12-2018 : Having fun with mathetmatical models of a *classified item* pattern.

-08-12-2018 : IMSI catched local 2G cell network using the RTL SDR.
-Brought a Motorola C118 with Calypso chip inside, searching for a comaptible JTAG connector for more *fun* stuff.
+08-12-2018 : IMSI catched local 2G cell network.
+Tinkering with the calypso chip baseband for more *fun* stuff.